 Understanding Your Property Assessment

 In Minnesota, property taxes provide most of the funding for local government services.
-Wright County collects the taxes and distributes the money between the county, cities, townships, school districts and special districts.
 Each property’s share of taxes is determined according to its value, classification, tax capacity rate and the property tax levies.
 Assessors are responsible for estimating property values and determining property classification for tax purposes.